ClassicSmej/jwhite96/README.md

-### Hi there I'm James 👋
+### Hi there, I'm James 👋

-I’m currently a final year Cyber Security student at the Univeristy of Plymouth.
+I’m a final year Cyber Security student at the Univeristy of Plymouth.
 I have an extensive knowledge of networking and have been working towards the Cisco CCNA Certification for a few years.
 During my studies I have learnt many different programming languages such as C#, Java, JavaScript, PHP, CSS & HTML.
-At present I am currently learning Python to better understand Software Defined Networking.
+I'm currently learning to program in Python to better understand Software Defined Networking.

 Please feel free to take a look my repositories :smiley: